yohaisim/TravelPlan/README.md

 ![Profile Screen](link-to-your-image.png)

 ### 🔹 Choosing Destinations
+- Users can browse **"All Destinations"** to view a list of all available cities to visit.
-Cities can be added to **"My Destinations"** from the available destinations list.
+- Cities can be added to **"My Destinations"** to create a personal travel list.
+- Clicking the **"+"** button adds a destination to the list.
 ![Destinations Screen](link-to-your-image.png)

 ### 🔹 Choosing Attractions
-For each destination, users can select attractions and add them to **"My Attractions"**.
+- Each city in "My Destinations" contains various attractions.
+- Users can browse **"All Attractions"** within a selected destination.
+- Attractions can be added to **"My Attractions"** for personalized trip planning.
 ![Attractions Screen](link-to-your-image.png)

 ### 🔹 Attraction Information
-Clicking on an attraction displays detailed information about it and its location on the map.
+- Clicking on an attraction opens a screen displaying **detailed information** about it.
+- Attractions selected from **"All Attractions"** include an **"Add Attraction"** button to add them to the user’s list.
 ![Attraction Info](link-to-your-image.png)

 ## 🛠 Technologies